canonical/lxd/doc/rest-api.md

                 "type": "unix-char"
             },
         },
+        "instance_type": "c2.micro",                                        # An optional instance type to use as basis for limits
         "source": {"type": "image",                                         # Can be: "image", "migration", "copy" or "none" "alias": "ubuntu/devel"},                                # Name of the alias }